-The loops are between 5 and 8 miles within the Greenbrier State Park.
-The trails used and the direction the races are run will change each year and are not announced ahead of time.
-Elevation gain is between 750'-1050' per loop.
+The loop is between 5 and 8 miles within Greenbrier State Park and is 98% trail.
+There is one section of pavement around the lake leading to, or coming out of, the aid station.
+The trails used and course direction is changed each year.
+It's not announced ahead of time so please don't ask, We believe it to be a nice surprise for the runners upon arriving :-) Elevation gain is between 750'-1050' per loop.
 It's rocky in places (it's the east coast!) but not considered "technical".
-No steep or long climbs but there are some up's that "course blistering" elite runners may want to slow down on.
+The entire loop is "runnable" with no steep or long climbs but there are some up's that "course blistering" elite runners may want to slow down on.
 The course is well marked and obvious.
-The course is logistically agreeable to runners but it is not a "dial it in and you're done" kind of race.
+The loop course is logistically agreeable to runners and crews but it is not a "dial it in and you're done" kind of race.

 None!
 Wait!
 What?
 No cutoffs?
 Did I read that right?
 Yes... that's correct!
 You won't be pulled if you don't do a certain number of miles by a certain time.
 We want you to finish or run as many miles as you can.
-However, runners who arrive at the Aid Station at or after 10:00 p.m.
+However, runners who arrive at the Aid Station at or after 9:00 p.m.
 Saturday night will not be allowed to continue.
-The rational is that if you're in the 29th hour of the 100 or the 22 hour of the 50 or the 15th hour of the 50k you won't be able to finish x.x miles in 60 minutes.
+The rational is that if you're in the last hour of any of the races then you won't be able to finish x.x miles in 60 minutes.
 Lastly, the time limits are based on being generous in order to allow runners to finish.

 There's only one Aid Station... and it also serves as our HQ, Bib pickup, Start / Finish, Timing, Moral Support and any other stuff we can think of.
 It's located in the picnic table area next to the North Parking lot.
 It's a heated 20' x 60' tent with chairs and tables.
 There's an area for Drop Bags for the 100 and 50 milers.
 The number of 100 and 50 milers will determine the amount of space available to the 50k runners.
 If there's no room then there's more than enough room and picnic tables outside the tent.
 You can also aid out of your car in the parking lot or set up your own tent in the adjacent field.
 We know how to manage aid stations and won't skimp on food or supplies.
 We'll have "real" food and don't supply b.s. stuff that fills the table but doesn't help you finish a race.
 Tailwind supplies the sports drink.
 SUCCEED! e-Caps are plentiful.
 We do NOT supply gels.
 Our awesome crew of volunteers, led by Dave Hartman, know how to cook and serve food so we'll make sure you're fat, happy and content... well... at least with the food.